 Click to read the full Guyana Naturally tour package itinerary.
 [PDF].

-Airport pick up and transfer to Georgetown: Overnight Hotel.
+Airport transfer to Georgetown: Overnight Cara Lodge or Equivalent.

 Experience Guyana’s Historic Landmarks, Colonial Architecture dating back to the Seventeenth Century, and its pluralistic, ethnically, racially and religiously diverse peoples, referred to as the “Melting Pot” of the Caribbean.
 The City tour is mostly by foot and takes between two to three hours.
 Take mid- afternoon flight across Guyana’s Pristine Rainforest and the North Rupununi Savannahs, and we arrive at the Guyana/Brazil Border Township of Lethem, located in the Upper Takutu-Upper Essequibo Region of Guyana.
 Lethem is considered the capital of Region 9 and is a hub linking many of the surrounding Indigenous Villages with Georgetown and Boa Vista, the nearest town in Brazil.
 The recently commissioned Takutu River Bridge links the two countries and offers greater opportunities for trade and commerce.
 The town is approximately 280 feet above sea level and has a mixed population of approximately 3,500, with a heavy influence of Brazilian Culture.
 It is named after Sir Gordon James Lethem, who was the Governor of British Guiana from 1941 to 12 April 1947.
 The Rupununi Savannah is to Guyana what the Gran Sabana is to Venezuela, an extensive area of grassland with termite mounds and scattered or riparian woodland.
-It differs in that much of it is devoted to cattle raising, though the large ranches are not very productive.
-Indeed, one can travel for hours without seeing a domestic animal of any sort.
-Needless to say, the birdlife here is markedly different from that of the rainforest.
+It differs in that much of it is devoted to cattle rearing.
+The birdlife here is markedly difference from that of the rainforest.
 Overnight Adventure Guianas Hotel & Courtyard (BLD)

 Rise before dawn for a walk across the savannah and then the exhilarating climb up Surama Mountain in the cool morning air.
 This is the best time to observe bird life along the trail.
 Breakfast will be served at a lookout point which affords incredible views across the village and savannah to the Pakaraima Mountains.
 Return to village for lunch and then take a three mile walk across the savannah and through the rainforest to the Burro Burro River.
 Your guides will then paddle you on the Burro Burro River for opportunities to observe Giant River Otters, Tapir, Tira, Spider Monkeys and many more species.
 Return to village for sunset.
 Overnight at Surama Eco Lodge (BLD).